llvm/llvm-project/llvm/docs/LangRef.rst

     accessed runtime components pinned to specific hardware registers.
     At the moment only X86 supports this convention (both 32 and 64 bit).
-"``webkit_jscc``" - WebKit's JavaScript calling convention
-    This calling convention has been implemented for `WebKit FTL JIT
-    <https://trac.webkit.org/wiki/FTLJIT>`_.
-It passes arguments on the
-    stack right to left (as cdecl does), and returns a value in the platform's customary return register.
 "``anyregcc``" - Dynamic calling convention for code patching
     This is a special convention that supports patching an arbitrary code sequence in place of a call site.
 This convention forces the call